7 Tips to Daydream Productively at Work

 Daydreaming is good for you and your career.
 Really.
 It unlocks your creativity when you doodle and let your mind wander.
 The quiet time from daydreaming actually reenergizes you.
 If you’re hitting a work rut, try these creativity techniques to jumpstart your day.
 But how can you turn doodling, daydreaming and playing around into productive career goals?
 We chatted with Carrie Green, founder of the Female Entrepreneur Association and author of She Means Business, about how she uses visualization and daydreaming as tools to be successful.
 Her tips will help you use your creative mojo to your advantage.

-mason jar however you like, then cut up pieces of paper.
+1. Make a visualization jar.
+Carrie uses this tool to help her daydream daily.
+Decorate a mason jar however you like, then cut up pieces of paper.
 “Write down things you’d love to experience in your career and personal life, and have fun with it,” says Carrie.
 Fold up the pieces of paper and stuff your jar.
 Every day, in the morning and at night, take out one piece of paper.
 “Spend a couple of minutes vividly visualizing experiencing what’s on the paper like it’s already happened,” says Carrie.
 Keep the jar by your bedside to make it a daily ritual.

 2. Go through a visualization process.
 In her book, She Means Business, Carrie has a 12-step process that she recommends.
 “Here’s the amazing part about visualization — your brain literally can’t tell the difference between an action you performed and an action you visualized,” says Carrie.
 Her process starts with thinking about the outcome you want, visualizing the outcome becoming true, seeing what you look like, what you can hear and see, and making the image bigger and brighter.
 Most of all, truly experience what you want as if it was really happening.
 You can use this to walk your way through asking for a raise or dreaming about your ultimate career goal.